EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 ## Introduction

 The domain controller still running Windows Server 2019 must be replaced by a Windows Server 2022 domain controller.
 Moreover, Adatum is expanding to a new location.
 An additional domain controller must be installed at the new location.
+Moreover, Adatum launches a new subsidiary with the name Contoso.
+Because it is expected, that the subsidiary will be sold soon, a new forest needs to be created for the subsidiary.

 ## Exercises